 Informational Session: Additionally, IFC has adapted the fraternity informational session into a canvas course that all potential new members must complete.
 The canvas course will cover what to expect from recruitment, what it means to be a fraternity member, and how to connect with chapters.

 All 28 chapters have agreed update recruitment policies that ensures the healthy and safety of the our community and the greater Madison area.
 You can find theses policies by clicking the link on below.

 Important dates & deadlines:

-- All potential new members will have 10 days expect or decline a bid.
+- All potential new members will have 96 hours accept or decline a bid.

 Multicultural Greek Council (MGC)

 MGC does not host a formal intake process.
 Each organization is responsible for their own unique recruitment processes and events, all of which welcomes people from various cultures, identities, and backgrounds.
 Chapters intake new membership throughout the year, and the new membership requirements and programs vary.
 If there is interest in a particular organization, contacting the organizations new membership/rush chair would be the first step.